 Final Thoughts on THC vs. CBD for Treating Sleep Issues

-Many individuals experience excellent results for sleep aid when consuming high-THC Indica strains, but others have found that over the long-term, excessive amounts of THC can morph into onset anxiety and even paranoia, which is of course the exact opposite effects that you’re trying to achieve if sleep is your goal.
+There is no clinical data suggesting that one cannabinoid is “better” than another for treating sleep and insomnia.
+Many individuals experience better sleep when consuming high-THC Indica strains.
+Others, however, have found that over the long-term excessive THC can morph into onset anxiety and even paranoia.
+Of course, this is the exact opposite effect you’re trying to achieve if sleep is your goal.

-If we had to make one recommendation in terms of THC vs. CBD for sleep therapy, we would suggest trying either a 1:1 THC-to-CBD strain, or a high-CBD/low-THC oral cannabis oil – if you have legal access to them at a licensed dispensary.
+It’s not easy to make one single recommendation in terms of THC vs. CBD for sleep therapy.
+If we must, however, we would suggest trying a 1:1 THC-to-CBD strain.
+Or, perhaps, a high-CBD/low-THC oral cannabis oil.
+This is assuming you have legal access at a licensed dispensary.

-If you do not have convenient access to a large selection of cannabis strains and products, then we would suggest doing some research on legal hemp-derived CBD oils that are available for online ordering and shipment to all 50 states.
-While there are a lot of low-quality products out there, there are also many high-quality manufacturers that are producing CBD hemp oils with many of the same medicinal benefits as full-spectrum cannabis.
+If you do not have access to a large selection of cannabis products, we suggest doing some research on hemp.
+Legal hemp-derived CBD oils are available for online ordering, and most brands ship nationwide.
+While there are a lot of low-quality products out there, there are also many high-quality manufacturers.
+These companies are producing CBD hemp oils with many of the same medicinal benefits as full-spectrum cannabis.